MatMoore/notes/conference-notes/staffplus-2021/README.md

 - Record constraints and options not picked
 - Define a clear audience
 - Pin docs in slack for common questions - this frees up your time for higher leverage stuff

+## Calling out the current situation
+- "we don't know - let's figure it out"
+- "the way x+y is working together means we can't move forward"
+- "this solution doesn't meet this requirement - how do we address that?"

+## Developer experience = productivity
+- Observability
+- Reliability
+- Making sure documentation is up to date
+- Make sure technical debt is paid down

+## Leadership
+- Anarchists Guide book
+- Team Topologies - good for delivering a complicated project